bioinformatics-ca/IDE_2021/module4/README.md

 "=="?
 /usr/local/conda/envs/augur/lib/python3.8/site-packages/ete3-3.1.2-py3.7.egg/ete3/evol/parser/codemlparser.py:221: SyntaxWarning: "is" with a literal.
 Did you mean
 "=="?
-Warnning: [1] terminal nodes could not be found in the alignment.
 ```

 *Note: `alignbuddy` produces no output and the warnings produced by `ete3` can be ignored.*